-Splinters can be removed with consent of the parent/carer if they are small and you can see the angle it went in but not if they are embedded or in a joint.
+Splinters can be removed only with consent of the parent/carer if they are small and you can see the angle it went in but not if they are embedded or in a joint.
 They must be extracted in the same direction they went in.
 Sterile single-use tweezers are stored in the main first aid box located in the school office.
+We will contact Parents/Carers to discuss a way forward if we are in any doubt or the child is distressed.